vulpes-vulpes/batr/README.md

 ### Importing GUANO from WAV files:

-Use the “import_GUANO” function to import the metadata directly from WAV files.
+Use the ‘import_GUANO’ function to import the metadata directly from WAV files.
 This function takes a folder of WAV files that are recordings of bats with appropriate GUANO metadata already attributed (as described above), finds all the GUANO, and then gives you a new RDATA file that